Cyborg (film): Sequels

 Cyborg 2, starring Elias Koteas and Angelina Jolie, was released in 1993.
 Cyborg 3: The Recycler, a direct-to-video release, followed in 1995.
 Both films bear little to no relation to the first film and were heavily panned by critics, even more than the original.

 Alternate cut

 In 2011, director Albert Pyun's Curnan Pictures got hold of the missing tapes of the original cut of Cyborg through Pyun's original choice for score artist, Tony Riparetti.
-This director's cut of the film features Pyun's editing and previously unreleased scenes.
+This director's cut of the film features Pyun's editing and previously unreleased scenes, as well as the original score by Tony Riparetti and Jim Saad.
 It is commercially available through the director himself.
 Pyun's director's cut was released in 2014 in Germany with the film's original title "Slinger".

 In popular culture

 American rapper Method Man sampled most of Fender's opening words as the opening lyrics in the song "Judgement Day" from his 1998 album Tical 2000: Judgement Day.
 The lyrics are slightly modified.
 The intro is also in the opening of the song "World Damnation" by the death metal band Mortician.
 The intro of Fender talking about death and starvation is thought as the official opening of metal band Chimairas' song "Resurrection".
 It is often played at live shows as an intro.
 The same intro is also played the beginning of a song by Australian, Christian, gore-grindcore band Vomitorial Corpulence.